cameliapitsilis-lgtm/cart253/art-jam/README.md

 The self-portrait includes:

-> VARIABLE THAT CHANGES OVER TIMER.
+> VARIABLE THAT CHANGES OVER TIME.
   Sky goes from light blue to dark blue

 > MouseX AND MouseY INTERACTION